yomidevs/yomitan/docs/making-yomitan-dictionaries.md

 | [`dictionary-term-bank-v3-schema.json`](https://github.com/themoeway/yomitan/tree/master/ext/data/schemas/dictionary-term-bank-v3-schema.json)             | `term_bank_${number}.json`       | Stores dictionary readings, definitions, etc.                                          |
 | [`dictionary-term-meta-bank-v3-schema.json`](https://github.com/themoeway/yomitan/tree/master/ext/data/schemas/dictionary-term-meta-bank-v3-schema.json)   | `term_meta_bank_${number}.json`  | Stores meta information about terms, such as frequency data and pitch accent data.     |

+## Adding Custom CSS

+You can add custom CSS to a dictionary simply by adding a `styles.css` file to the root of the dictionary zip archive.
+This file will be loaded by Yomitan and applied to the dictionary viewer with the styles scoped to the dictionary.
+For example, observe the `styles.css` file in the [official test dictionary](\test\data\dictionaries\valid-dictionary1).

 ## Packaging A Dictionary

 A dictionary can contain various types of information within the zip file.
 After creating an `index.json` and the relevant data files, zip them with all data `.json` files in the root directory of the zip, not in subfolders.
 Use the highest compression level possible to reduce the size.